vekatze/neut/book/src/export-and-import.md

 ↓

-jIx5FxfoymZ-X0jLXGcALSwK4J7NlR1yCdXqH2ij67o=.text.io.get-line
+4aCQo8gaERG62436UvRJRPuHx1sVW0TNOKK2Ltke0QA=.text.io.get-line
 ```

 ### Behind The Scenes: Resolving `this`

-Remember that every module is whether main or library.
+Remember that every module is whether the main or a library.
 The name of a global variable is resolved using this distinction.

 Firstly, `this` in the main module is kept intact.
 Thus, the resulting assembly file contains a symbol like `this.foo.yo.yo-func`.